maltsevk/PacketGenerator/README.md

 # PacketGenerator

+It uses Windows Forms (Microsoft .NET Framework) for GUI and PCAP for the interaction between program and network adapter.
+I used this link https://www.youtube.com/watch?v=YpnrR7D_lRI to configure the library for Visual Studio.

 The software package generation module allows you to perform the following actions:<br>
 1. allows the user to create any package in the part of filling in all fields of protocols (including those reserved);<br>
 2. automatic detection of the present network interfaces and the possibility for the user to select the desired interface;<br>